IndexLibrorumProhibitorum/Project-Mesa/README.md

   - Added sand and rock layers.
 - **v1.2 (May 4, 2024):**
   - Added second set of mesa decals.
+  - Added Gaea project file for the second set of mesa decals.

 ## Feedback and Contributions
 Feedback, suggestions, and contributions to improve the Gaea Mesa assets are welcome!
 If you have ideas for additional decals, textures, or improvements, feel free to submit a pull request or open an issue on GitHub.
 You can also contact me through the FAF Discord.